fb pixel

 Improving mental health

 High levels of stress are risk factors for mental disease.
-Keeping stress to a minimum can aid in the prevention of both mental health and dental concerns.
+Keeping stress to a minimum can help prevent both mental health and dental concerns.

 You may strengthen your mental health and well-being by taking active measures such as: